 I noticed on the drive home from collecting the car, that the odometer wasn't increasing (speedometer works though) so until I fix that it won't be gaining miles.
 The fuel flap doesn't sit flush, but it still locks if I push it shut when locking the car.
 One of the dash bulbs has blown so I can't see the rev counter or fuel gauge properly in the dark, and some of the roof trim isn't sitting quite right.

-All little jobs that I should be able to tackle myself once I've sorted the head gasket that blew in February 2026 (fortunately close to home) which may also explain the one big issue I'd noticed with the car, namely, it was not happy at low revs and kangarooed down the road on light throttle between about 1850 and 2200 revs (at any other engine speed it was fine).
+The other issue that I need to sort is that the car doesn't seem to be completely happy at low revs and a light throttle.
+It "kangaroos" down the road on light throttle between about 1850 and 2200 revs (at any other engine speed it's fine).
 I had started looking at this issue checking timing (it was fine), the idle speed (was a bit high and things improved a little when lowering it) and giving the idle control valve a decent clean (again, slightly improved things).
-Next step was to check for vacuum leaks which I will do once the head gasket has been sorted.
+Next step is to check for vacuum leaks which I will do once the oil cooler has been replaced and the coolant system cleaned out.